 Compliance Offset Protocol Rice Cultivation Projects, June 25, 2015, which is hereby incorporated by reference.

 The Offset Project Operator or Authorized Project Designee may transition an offset project to the most recently incorporated version of the Compliance Offset Protocol by updating the listing information in an Offset Project Data Report pursuant to section 95976.
-Projects transitioning to the most recent version of the Compliance Offset Protocol may only do so with an Offset Project Data Report submitted to ARB or the Offset Project Registry prior to the site visit, pursuant to section 95977.1(b)(3)(D).
-To properly transition to the most recent version of the Compliance Offset Protocol, the Offset Project Data Report for the transitioning project must specify the most recent protocol version as the version under which the project is reporting, pursuant to section 95976(d)(10).
+Projects transitioning to the most recent version of the Compliance Offset Protocol may only do so with an Offset Project Data Report submitted to CARB or the Offset Project Registry prior to the site visit, pursuant to section 95977.1(b)(3)(D).
+To properly transition to the most recent version of the Compliance Offset Protocol, the Offset Project Data Report for the transitioning project must specify the most recent protocol version as the version under which the project is reporting, pursuant to section 95976(d)(4).
 Projects may only transition to the latest version of the Compliance Offset Protocol during a reporting period that is subject to a full offset verification.
 For projects using a protocol specified in section 95973(a)(2)(C)4., the first verification after transitioning to a new version of the Compliance Offset Protocol must meet all the requirements of section 95977.1(b)(3)(D)1.
-A project will be considered to have completed the transition to the most recent version of the Compliance Offset Protocol at the time a Positive or Qualified Positive Offset Verification Statement for the applicable reporting period has been approved by ARB.
+A project will be considered to have completed the transition to the most recent version of the Compliance Offset Protocol at the time a Positive or Qualified Positive Offset Verification Statement for the applicable reporting period has been approved by CARB.
 An offset project that transitions to a new version of the Compliance Offset Protocol during a crediting period will continue in the same crediting period and not start a new crediting period.

 The offset project must meet all the requirements in this Regulation for the applicable version of the Compliance Offset Protocol under which the offset project has been listed pursuant to 95975 or under which the offset project has been transitioned to pursuant to section 95973(a)(2)(D).